 As part of the preparation for the budget, all Portfolio holders and senior managers have been consulted.
 In addition, budget consultation meetings are held with representatives from the unions and from the business community.
-This report will also be reviewed by the Executive Scrutiny committee prior to final presentation of the budget to Council on 5th February.
+The Cabinet report on the budget (22 January 2013) was also reviewed by the Executive Scrutiny committee.